zpaulson001/tyny/README.md

 # Tyny - Real-Time Translation API

-An API for real-time audio transcription and translation using FastAPI and Faster Whisper.
+Tyny is a real-time audio transcription and translation API.
+It's built with FastAPI and leverages different Whisper-based models to handle transcription.

 ## Features